Here is an excellent article writing by Dr. Amy Johnson talking about a way to definitely feel free.

 About the Author

-A happy father, a free spirit, a servant, and a forever Student at the school of life.
+A happy father, a free spirit, a servant, and a life student.

-Being an early survivor drive Him to focus his attention, on knowing and sharing how to master some area in life to have a satisfaction of a real success.
+Being an early survivor drive Him to focus his attention, on learning and sharing how to master some area in life that could be very helpful to someone who enjoys life and decide to make fitness a permanent part of his life.